Carlos Magro: "The university access system is broken, it doesn't work"

 You are very critical of the current selectivity model.
 Why?

 — We must start from a fact, which is that I have no solutions, I am not at all clear what should be done.
-What we are clear about is that the university access system is broken, it has not worked for a long time.
-I don't know if it has ever worked, but let's forget that the increase in university students has been enormous and also their diversity.
-Before, a certain type of profile entered and now it is much broader, the number of universities we have is much larger and the number of degrees, too; therefore, they are very little comparable.
+What we are clear about is that the university access system is broken, it hasn't worked for a long time.
+I don't know if it ever worked, but let's forget that the increase in university students has been enormous and so has their diversity.
+Before, a certain type of profile entered, and now it is much broader, the number of universities we have is much larger, and the number of degrees, too; therefore, they are very little comparable.

-Why does he say the system is broken?
+Why does it say the system is broken?

-— For many reasons and it is very complex to solve.
+— For many reasons and it is very complex to resolve.
 First, it has very little meritocracy.
-When we start looking at who studies what, we continue to see how in certain degrees that require higher cut-off grades, such as health sciences and engineering, profiles of students who come from homes with parents with university studies and high salaries predominate.
+When we start to look at who studies what, we continue to see how in certain degrees that require higher cut-off grades, such as health sciences and engineering, profiles of students from households with parents with university studies and high salaries predominate.

 What is the result?